cnti-testcatalog/testsuite/USAGE.md

 <b>Remediation for failing this test:</b>

-Make the the PID 1 container process to handle/reap zombie processes, enable process namespace sharing in Kubernetes or use specialized Init system.
+Make the PID 1 container process to handle/reap zombie processes; enable process namespace sharing in Kubernetes or use specialized Init system.
 </b>